Mylan: Execution drugs

 The company manufactures rocuronium bromide, which is approved by the state of Alabama for use in executions by lethal injection.
 European manufacturers refuse to sell drugs which can be used for executions to the United States, except to distributors or users who sign legally binding agreements that the drug will not be used for executions down the delivery chain.

-In September 2014, the London-based human rights organisation Reprieve told the company that it was the only FDA-approved manufacturer of rocuronium bromide without legal controls in place to prevent its use in executions, and there was "a very real risk that Mylan may soon become the go-to provider of execution drugs for states across the country".
+In September 2014, the London-based human rights organisation Reprieve told Mylan that it was the only FDA-approved manufacturer of rocuronium bromide without legal controls in place to prevent its use in executions, and there was "a very real risk that Mylan may soon become the go-to provider of execution drugs for states across the country".
 German asset manager DJE Kapital divested itself of $70 million in Mylan shares for that reason.
 The company said that its distribution was "legally compliant," and that their restrictions did "prohibit resale to correctional facilities for use in lethal injections."